How Do DJs Find New (Unheard) Music

 There are a ton of ways you can purposely dig for new songs.
 Which is explained in the section on how to have the right mindset to find new songs.
 You can also try to find a big archive of music from someone else and scan through that.

 Don't forget your own releases.
-This might be a no brainer but working on your own productions will result in more songs that you love to play to your audience.
+This might be a no-brainer but working on your own productions will result in more songs that you love to play to your audience and a lot of people take advantage of this valuable chance you have when you're making your own music.

 The moment you hear an interesting song it's key to identify it before there's another song already playing.
 There are several ways to identify songs that correspond to the context the song is heard in.